unlicense/unlicense.org/index.md

 In a saner world, you would only need the first one or two paragraphs.
 For the time being you'll probably [want to retain](https://ar.to/2010/01/dissecting-the-unlicense) the whole shebang.
 (You should feel free, though, to leave out the last line containing the link to this site, if that's your preference.)
 :::

 You would traditionally put the above statement into a file named `COPYING` or `LICENSE`.
 However, to explicitly distance yourself from the whole concept of copyright licensing, we recommend that you put your unlicensing statement in a file named [`UNLICENSE`](https://unlicense.org/UNLICENSE).
 Doing so also means that your project can more easily be found on e.g. [GitHub][] or [Bitbucket][], enabling others to reuse your code in their own unencumbered public domain projects.
-When publishing your code to registries such as npm o PyPI, set the license field to `Unlicense` to mark the usage of this license.
+When publishing your code to registries such as NPM or PyPI, set the license field to `Unlicense` to mark the usage of this license.

 For a comprehensive listing of software using the Unlicense, [google for the first line of the Unlicense][Google Search].
 It was purposely worded uniquely, which means that all the returned search results are likely to relate to the Unlicense in some way.